Skip to main content

 Core:

-It is made up of impervious material and its object is to make the dam water tight.
-The particle size of material used in the core is small so that it can retain water and do not allow its further seepage.
+It is made up of impervious material and its object is to make the dam water-tight.
+The particle size of the material used in the core is small so that it can retain water and does not allow further seepage.

 Shell:

 Shell is made up of pervious material (porous material).
 It gives strength and support to the core wall.
-The particle size of the materials used in shell is large i.e coarse material.
+The particle size of the materials used in the shell is large i.e. coarse material.

 Transition filters:

 As the core contains fine material and the shell contains coarse material so there is a chance that both may get mixed into each other.
-These filters are installed in the dam body to stop the mixing of materials from either sides into each other.
-Transition filters are made of material which is semi-pervious in nature.
+These filters are installed in the dam body to stop the mixing of materials from either side into each other.
+Transition filters are made of a material that is semi-pervious in nature.

 It is a trench dug to fill it with impervious material e.g. Rich Concrete